 The software provides an easy-to-use graphical user interface, which allows for linkage calculation based on the Lander-Green algorithm.
-FamLink uses the Merlin engine (Abecasis et al., Nat.
+Previous versions of FamLink relied solely on the Merlin engine (Abecasis et al., Nat.
 Genet., 2002) for numerical calculations.
-Merlin, as several simillar programs, is based on the Lander-Green algorithm.
-This algorithm is computionally linear in the number of markers, but not in the complexity of the pedigree.
+Merlin is based on the Lander-Green algorithm.
+This algorithm is computationally linear in the number of markers, but not in the complexity of the pedigree.
 However, we have found that fairly complex pedigrees can be handled and we have not encountered practical cases where computation time has been a serious problem.
-In fact, FamLink improves on software we are familliar with (such as Familias) when it comes to computation time and dealing with inbreeding and marriage loops.
-FamLink cannot presently accommodate kinship (theta) corrections nor mutations.
-It is, however, possible to model genotyping error whereby the true allele is recorded as a randomly chosen allele with a specified probability.
+In fact, FamLink improves on software we are familiar with (such as Familias) when it comes to computation time and dealing with inbreeding and marriage loops.

 You may send comments to firstname.lastname@example.org